Nissen Hut sculpture at Dalby Forest

-The sculpture Nissen Hut has been created by Turner Prize winning artist Rachel Whiteread and set in the heart of the forest – open for visitors to experience from 10 October 2018.
+The sculpture Nissen Hut has been created by Turner Prize winning artist Rachel Whiteread and set in the heart of the forest.

 Nissen Hut is the artist's first permanent public sculpture in the UK, and is part of her ongoing Shy Sculpture series.
 It is commissioned to mark the centenary of the Forestry Commission in 2019, and is part of 14-18NOW, the UK's arts programme for the First World War centenary.